PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 E.g.
 - You want to monitor the ring channel continuously so you can respond quickly to new MT messages.
-- If things are normal, you want to send a message once per day (so the Iridium network knows your location).
+- If things are normal, you want to send a message once per day.

 You would do the following:
 - Open the configuration tool as shown above.